khalid8899/cypressAutomation_test/README.md

  2)Download VS Code

  3)Extract the project from git and open in vs code

- 4)Run command Cd cypressAutomation_test-master and go inside project folder

- 5)Run command npm install cypress in the cloned folder(cypressAutomation_test-master)
+ 4)Run command npm install cypress in the cloned folder(cypressAutomation_test-master)

- 6)Run command ./node_modules/.bin/cypress open in the cloned folder(cypressAutomation_test-master)
+ 5)Run command ./node_modules/.bin/cypress open in the cloned folder(cypressAutomation_test-master)

- 7)Cypress will open and click on Test1insider.js file inside TestCase_Insider folder Browser will launch and execution will start.On left hand side all steps details will be displayed(my first test) and on right hand side actual execution will start.
+ 6)Cypress will open and click on Test1insider.js file inside TestCase_Insider folder Browser will launch and execution will start.On left hand side all steps details will be displayed(my first test) and on right hand side actual execution will start.